 In order for a health condition to be considered serious, one of the following criteria must be met:

 If one is receiving long-term disability payments or unemployment insurance benefits they cannot also receive paid leave.

 The District of Columbia’s Universal Paid Leave Act will allow an employee to take up to six weeks of paid family leave to care for a relative with a serious health issue.
 Eligible family members include:

 The amount an employee / caregiver will be paid during a paid family leave will be based on one’s current pay rate.
-Employees who earn up to 150% of the minimum wage in DC ($13.25 / hour in 2019) will receive 90% of their average weekly pay.
+Employees who earn up to 150% of the minimum wage in D.C. ($16.10 / hour in 2022) will receive 90% of their average weekly pay.

 Paid family leave may be taken on an intermittent or continuous basis.
-Meaning the person taking leave could take 6 consecutive weeks off, or one day a week off each week for 30 weeks or some other combination not exceeding 30 workdays.
+Meaning the person taking leave could take six consecutive weeks off, or one day a week off each week for 30 weeks or some other combination not exceeding 30 workdays.